-Disable the Fuel System.
+Disable the fuel system.
 You can easily do this by simply:

-- Disconnecting the fuel pump relay.
+- Or, disconnecting the fuel pump relay.

 Install the compression tester.
 Thread the engine compression gauge into the spark plug hole for the number 1 engine cylinder.
 Hand tighten the compression gauge only!
 Do not use any type of tool to get it tight.